-The right handed glove is made of fabric, with five sensor boards mounted on the back nail sections of each finger.
-5 dual axis accelerometers (ADXL203) are used, manufactured by "Analog Devices PVT LTD" on the glove.
-A microcontroller is programmed to convert the sign language into alphanumerical and to display it on a LCD.
+The right-handed glove is made of fabric, with five sensor boards mounted on the back nail sections of each finger.
+Five dual axis accelerometers (ADXL203) are used, manufactured by "Analog Devices PVT LTD" on the glove.
+A microcontroller is programmed to convert the sign language into alphanumerical and to display it on an LCD.
 Further, the obtained text is converted into voice and is given out as the output.

-Students from the student branch of BVBCET Hubli in the Bangalore Section of India will collaborate with the non-profit organization, DEEDS Public Charitable Trust.
+Students from the student branch of BVBCET Hubli in the Bangalore Section of India will collaborate with the nonprofit organization DEEDS Public Charitable Trust.
 DEEDS began as the mission of a group of successful businessmen with the intention of giving back to society.
-Their dedicated attempt was to empower the hearing impaired and provide a platform for their overall development and work towards their education, progress, and empowerment.
-DEEDS will help the project group to easily communicate with deaf for the project.
-The second collaborating non-profit is Center for Technology Entrepreneurship (CTE) at B.C.
+Their dedicated attempt was to empower people with hearing impairments and provide a platform for their overall development and work toward their education, progress, and empowerment.
+DEEDS will help the project group to easily communicate with deaf people for the project.
+The second collaborating nonprofit is Center for Technology Entrepreneurship (CTE) at B.C.
 Bhoomaraddi College of Engineering and Technology.
 CTE has a mission to empower engineering graduates who have a passion for entrepreneurship.
-CTE has an endeavor to develop and sustain a business ecosystem, where in engineering graduates aspire to be entrepreneurs and help develop the regional economy, which will help participating students build entrepreneurial skills for future engineering endeavors.
+CTE has an endeavor to develop and sustain a business ecosystem, wherein engineering graduates aspire to be entrepreneurs and help develop the regional economy, which will help participating students build entrepreneurial skills for future engineering endeavors.

 The project will involve six secondary-school students.
 These students are currently studying in 8th and 9th grades and have basic information on communication.
 To familiarize them with the project, the project group will conduct a two-day workshop, where they will introduce these students to the motive of the project, design process involved, and the overall functionality of the modules.
 Once the students are able to understand the reason of the project and working of each module, they will be divided into two groups.